meyerls/aruco-estimator/README.md

 - Only COLMAP .bin and .txt models are supported

 ## Roadmap
-- [ ] Replace get_normalization_transform with kabsch_umeyama
+- [x] Replace get_normalization_transform with kabsch_umeyama
-- [ ] Geo-referencing of ArUco markers with Earth coordinate system using GPS or RTK
+- [ ] Project base should own localizer
+- [ ] Implement the merge by tag tool
 - [ ] Support for additional camera models
 - [ ] Improved pose estimation robustness
 - [ ] Dense cloud visualization fixes
+- [ ] Geo-referencing of ArUco markers with Earth coordinate system using GPS or RT

 ## Troubleshooting